What is KESIMPTA PEN?

 What should I tell my health care provider before I take KESIMPTA PEN?

 Before using ofatumumab, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: past/current/recent infections, liver disease (especially hepatitis B), immune system problems.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Ofatumumab can make you more likely to get infections or may make current infections worse.
 Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
 Talk to your doctor if you have been exposed to an infection or for more details.
 Tell your doctor your vaccine history and ask if you need to get any vaccines before starting treatment with this medication.
 Your doctor may direct you to have any required vaccines at least 2 to 4 weeks before starting this medication.
 Tell your health care professional that you are using ofatumumab before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).
 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using ofatumumab.
 Ofatumumab may harm an unborn baby.
-Women of childbearing age should ask about reliable forms of birth control while using this medication and for 6 months after the last dose.
+Ask about reliable forms of birth control while using this medication and for 6 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 What may interact with KESIMPTA PEN?